Profile

 Student School Council

 The aim of our Primary and Secondary Students' Councils is to educate our students for leadership and to give them a voice in the school community.
-Each council meets once a fortnight and the students discuss various issues and then the points discussed are presented to the head of school.
-Some issues are solved immediately others are discussed with the rest of the SMT in order to find the best solutions.
-The councils also plan various activities: educational, fundraising, fun and philantropic.
+Each council meets once a fortnight.
+Students discuss various issues and the points discussed are then presented to the Head of School.
+Some issues are solved immediately whilst others are discussed with the rest of the SLT in order to find the best solutions.
+The councils also plan various activities: educational, fundraising, fun and philanthropic.
 With the funds raised, the school buys educational and sports equipment for the teaching and learning of students.

 View Student Council Members